ISISComputingGroup/ibex_developers_manual/Data-Protection.md

 Similarly, ISIS publishes the names of instrument scientists (i.e. local contact) on its web pages.
 It is part of an instrument scientist's job that he/she is available for users (and potential users) to consult - hence they have consented for some personal information (e.g. name and a work e-mail address) to be used.

 Therefore, we are clear to use the `Users` and `RB Numbers` fields.
-   * Business Apps have confirmed that for proposals awarded beamtime, the `proposal title`, `abstract`, and `experimenter names` (both the `PI` and `Co-Is`) are public data for the following types of proposals:  Direct, Rapid, Dutch, Riken, and Indian Access.
+   * Business Apps have confirmed that for proposals awarded beam time, the `proposal title`, `abstract`, and `experimenter names` (both the `PI` and `Co-Is`) are public data for the following types of proposals:  Direct, Rapid, Dutch, Riken, and Indian Access.
    * Business Apps also state that information relating to ICRD proposals is not published.
 ICRD = ISIS Collaborative R&D, meaning proposals made by industrial partners.
 Identifiable information from ICRD proposals should not be displayed on the web-dashboard (i.e. the scientists should suppress the display of the `Experiment Title` and leave the `Users` field blank).

 Does this mean we can display any fields containing personal data on the web dashboard?
 No, it does not.
 We should only display those fields that a PI has consented to display.
 In fact, on a precautionary basis, we should display no more information than is necessary.
 The `Users` and `RB Number` fields are sufficient.
 There is no need to display any more.